Otto von Moltke: War of the Pacific and death

 When hostilities began against Peru and Bolivia in early 1879, Otto obtained a leave of absence from his work to volunteer in the Chilean Army in the face of impending war.
 His brother Karl, meanwhile, took his place at the sugar refinery.
 Chilean Colonel Eckers assigned Otto the rank of second lieutenant in the Regiment Artillería de Marina.

 With his regiment he was in the occupation of Antofagasta and the rest of the ports of the Bolivian coast.
 Later, he was assigned to garrison with a company of his regiment a nitrate establishment in the area called "Toco".
 There he suffered an unfortunate accident, the result of an accidental shot from a revolver that pierced his liver from band to band.
 Due to the severity of the wound, he was transferred to Valparaíso to be treated by a doctor named von Shroeders, who managed to cure him.

 Having recovered from his wound, he returned to the north to participate in the war.
 Otto embarked on the auxiliary cruiser Amazonas as commander of the military garrison on board.
-In October, during the naval campaign, he had the advantage of being one of the legal participants in the price of the capture of the Peruvian ironclad Húascar.
+In October, during the naval campaign, he had the advantage of being one of the legal participants in the prize of the capture of the Peruvian ironclad Húascar [10].
 Later, Otto was reinstated to the Regiment Artillería de Marina with the rank of lieutenant.
-He participated in the Battle of Pisagua and the Battle of Tarapacá, both in November, during the Campaign of Tarapacá, and the Battle of Tacna in May 1880, during the Campaign of Tacna–Arica.
-During the course of the latter, his regiment was one of the military units that decided the Chilean victory in the center of the battle line.
+He participated in the Battle of Pisagua and the Battle of Tarapacá, both in November, during the Campaign of Tarapacá, and the Battle of Tacna in May 1880, during the Campaign of Tacna–Arica [2].
+During the course of the latter, his regiment was one of the military units that decided the Chilean victory in the centre of the battle line.

 Having observed his good performance in the land campaign, Colonel Domingo Toro Herrera, commander of the Regiment Chacabuco, requested that Moltke be transferred to his command and appointed him as his aide-de-camp with the rank of captain in his regiment.
 With his new regiment, he prepared to fight in the Campaign of Lima.
 On 11 December, while in Pisco, he wrote a letter to his brother Karl about his good luck in the war and his impressions on the upcoming campaign for the Peruvian capital.